Kiermaier’s triple in 10th lifts Rays over Blue Jays, 6-5

 Hatch walked two but didn’t allow a hit while striking out three in 2 1/3 innings.

-Kay worked into the sixth inning, when Tampa Bay’s Ji-Man Choi hit the first right-handed home run of his career and Brandon Lowe followed with a double to end the Toronto reliever’s day.
+Kay worked into the sixth inning, when Choi hit the first right-handed home run of his career and Brandon Lowe followed with a double to end the Toronto reliever’s day.

 The lefty-swinging Choi, who experimented with batting right-handed during workouts in spring training and summer camp, switched over to the right side for two at-bats against Kay.
 After striking out in the third, he drove the left-hander’s first pitch of the sixth over the wall in left center field.